A little focus on yourself can go a long way towards feeling relaxed. Here are simple daily, weekly and monthly self-care tips you can start today!

 I’ve been in as many as two book clubs at one time (a bit much for me), but have, for the past five years, been in at least one.
 In my current book club, we choose all the books at the beginning of the year, and then each month we each take turns hosting the group at our houses to chat about the month’s selection.

 Yes, we also drink wine and eat food, but we actually do talk about the book.
 It’s not super serious, and sometimes our conversations go awry, but it’s a fun way to experience novels with a group of women—and helps keep me on track doing something I love anyway (reading).
 Don’t know of a book club?
 Consider starting one!

 2. Do a pedicure.

 Similar to weekly manicures, I also like to spend a half hour each month painting my toenails.
 A few times a year, I’ll actually go for a pedicure, which—unlike a manicure—is totally worth the money because it’s SUPER relaxing and also lasts a long time.

 Like, in the theater.
 I make no bones about catching flicks by myself, but it’s also fun to wrangle a few friends (or even go with my daughter now that she’s older) to see something.
 Movies are expensive when you’re trying to take the whole family, but if it’s just you once a month, suddenly it’s not so unaffordable.

 Your closet, your desk, your kitchen.
 Spaces that tend to take on clutter make me feel all out of sorts when they’re in disarray.
 I don’t love cleaning, but I do like things to feel in order.

-I serve on the American Advertising Federation of Greater Frederick board of directors, and I’m part of other non-profit committees.
+I served for years on the American Advertising Federation of Greater Frederick board of directors, and I’m part of other non-profit committees.
 It’s important to me to give back to the community, so each month I carve out time to do that.
 Luckily both my employer and my spouse are really supportive.
 It’s a win-win for everyone!